SylixTeam/MySql/index.md

       ----- | -----------
-      Database | name of a database that already exists Table | name of a table that already exists in `Database` Search_Column | the name of the column in which the data will be searched Column_data | the data we are looking for in the `Search_Column` Column | a column whose data will change to `New_data` New_Data | the data will be updated in the `Column`
+      Database | name of a database that already exists Table | name of a table that already exists in `Database` Search_column | the name of the column in which the data will be searched Column_data | the data we are looking for in the `Search_column` Column | a column whose data will change to `New_data` New_Data | the data will be updated in the `Column`
   - ### Points :